windingtree/lif-token/README.md

-# Líf
+# Líf Token

 Líf is the token of the Winding Tree platform.

-Líf is based on the ERC20 token protocol, with the option to also send information between token holders via the added methods transferData and transferDataFrom.
+Líf is a SmartToken, based in the ERC20 standard with extra methods to send value and data on transfers and approvals, allowing the execution of calls in those methdos too.

+This repository also has all the contracts related with the Token Generation Event (TGE), an strategy that combines a crowdsale, a market validation mechanism and vested payments.

 [![Build Status](https://travis-ci.org/windingtree/LifToken.svg?branch=master)](https://travis-ci.org/windingtree/LifToken)
 [![Coverage Status](https://coveralls.io/repos/github/windingtree/LifToken/badge.svg?branch=master)](https://coveralls.io/github/windingtree/LifToken?branch=master)